chase-seibert/blog/_posts/2018-05-14-lets-work-together.md

 - Take my time to think things through
 - Offer guidance to others

-My super power is my ability to inspire and uplift people.
+My super power is managing execution.
 I'm at at my best when I can take charge and help everyone through a crisis.